 The steps to establish a Multicast PoC Channel are as follows:

-1. A PoC Session is established as described in the [OMA-PoC-CP];
+1. A PoC Session is established as described in the [OMA-PCPS-CP];

 2. The PoC Server performing the Participating PoC Function starts the Multicast PoC Channel as described in this document;